jirvingphd/jirvingphd/README.md

-# Hi there, I'm James Irving, Ph.D. 👋
+# 👋 Hi there, I'm James Irving, Ph.D.

 ## 🔬 About Me
 I am a Data Scientist with a Ph.D. in Neuroscience, specializing in advanced machine learning, deep learning, natural language processing (NLP), and AI techniques.
 I have a strong background in curriculum development, teaching, and research, with a proven track record of enhancing team productivity and driving impactful data-driven decisions.

 ## 🚀 What I Do
 - Develop and implement machine learning models and algorithms
-- Create and deliver data science and AI curricula
+- Create and deliver data science curricula
-- Conduct advanced research in neuroscience and data science
 - Mentor and guide aspiring data scientists
+- Apply AI and LLM techniques to solve complex problems and innovate solutions

 ## 🌟 Recent Projects
 - **[AI Job Application Assistant](https://github.com/jirvingphd/job-hunting-with-ai)**: A tool integrating ChatGPT to provide resume and cover letter improvements.